DavideMontersino/dragdrop-radar/docs/MAIN.md

 default: false
 If true, radar is zoomed-in to the max value found in dataset.

+###labelPosition
+default: outer
+Should the data labels be outside or inside the radar?

 #Events
 You can hook to the event 'change' of an instance of radar; the context in which the function will run is the context of the value that is changing